Mary Killen

 Mary Killen is a Northern Irish etiquette expert who writes an "agony" column for The Spectator.
-She is also the author of several books.
+She is also the author of several books, and formerly worked in the Ministry of Defence.

 Killen lives in Wiltshire, England, and is married to artist Giles Wood.
+They met when Giles was studying at Wimbledon Art School, and Mary was a model.
+Mary was formerly the face of Heinz Soup in a 1970s advertisement campaign Mary and Giles have two children.

+Killen contracted legionnaires' disease in 1999.

 The couple have been regular participants on the television programme Gogglebox since Series 5 in 2015.

 Mary and Giles often address each other as 'nutty'.